Census debate needs to expand to cover the future of the ABS

 There is presently considerable discussion and reporting about the future of Australia’s national census, sparked by suggestions to change from a five to 10-year cycle.

-While it's important to consider the ongoing nature and format of this major information gathering exercise, the debate needs to be much wider.
+While the census debate should remind everyone how it's important to consider the ongoing nature and format of this major information gathering exercise, the debate needs to be much wider.
 The real question we are facing centres on the very future of the Australian Bureau of Statistics itself.

 The last census cost taxpayers $440 million and involved 29,000 collectors who delivered 14.2 million forms to more than 9.8 million households.
 The result was a detailed and valuable snapshot of Australia and its population.
 The next census is due to be undertaken in 2016.